 Until we can generate a sufficient amount of revenue from the commercialization of our drug candidates or from collaborative agreements with third parties, if ever, we expect to finance our future cash needs through various means.
-Other than our right to cause Lincoln Park to purchase shares of our common stock under the LPC Purchase Agreement, which is subject to certain limitations and conditions, we do not have any committed external source of funds.
-Additional capital may be raised through the sale of our equity securities, incurring debt, entering into licensing or collaboration agreements with partners, receiving research contributions, grants or other sources of financing to fund our operations.
+We do not have any committed external source of funds.
+Additional capital may be raised through the sale of our equity securities through our ATM programs or otherwise, incurring debt, entering into licensing or collaboration agreements with partners, receiving research contributions, grants or other sources of financing to fund our operations.
 There can be no assurance that sufficient funds will be available to us on attractive terms or at all.
 If we are unable to obtain additional funding from these or other sources, it may be necessary to significantly reduce our rate of spending through reductions in staff and delaying, scaling back, or stopping certain research and development programs.
 Insufficient liquidity may also require us to relinquish rights to drug candidates at an earlier stage of development or on less favorable terms than we would otherwise choose.

-Based on our current operating plans, we expect our existing capital resources will fund our planned operating expenses through the first quarter of 2023 which is expected to fund key clinical data readouts for UBX1325.
+Based on our current operating plans, we expect our existing capital resources will fund our planned operating expenses into the first quarter of 2024, which is expected to fund key clinical data readouts for UBX1325.
 We have based our projections of operating capital requirements on assumptions that may prove to be incorrect and we may use all our available capital resources sooner than we expect.
 Because of the numerous risks and uncertainties associated with research, development, and commercialization of biotechnology products, we are unable to estimate the exact amount of our operating capital requirements.
 Our future funding requirements will depend on many factors, including, but not limited to:

-- the results of our ongoing clinical trials of UBX1325; - our ability to reduce our operating expenses; - the scope, progress, results and costs of researching and developing our drug candidates, and conducting preclinical studies and clinical studies; - potential delays in or an increase in costs associated with our ongoing or planned preclinical studies or clinical trials as a result of the COVID-19 pandemic; - the timing of, and the costs involved in, obtaining regulatory approvals for our current drug candidates or any future drug candidates; - the number and characteristics of any additional drug candidates we develop or acquire; - the timing and amount of any milestone payments we are required to make pursuant to our license agreements; - the cost of manufacturing our current drug candidates or any future drug candidates and any products we successfully commercialize; - the cost of commercialization activities if our current drug candidates or any future drug candidates are approved for sale, including marketing, sales and distribution costs; - our ability to maintain existing, and establish new, strategic collaborations, licensing or other arrangements and the financial terms of any such agreements, including the timing and amount of any future milestone, royalty or other payments due under any such agreement; - any product liability or other lawsuits related to our products; - the costs associated with being a public company; - · the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing our intellectual property portfolio; and - our ability to utilize our ATM Offering Programs and raise additional capital; - · whether or not we can regain compliance with the continued listing requirements of Nasdaq; and - · the timing, receipt and amount of sales of any future approved products, if any.
+- the results of our ongoing clinical trials of UBX1325; - our ability to reduce our operating expenses; - the scope, progress, results and costs of researching and developing our drug candidates, and conducting preclinical studies; - potential delays in or an increase in costs associated with our ongoing or planned preclinical studies or clinical trials as a result of the COVID-19 pandemic; - the timing of, and the costs involved in, obtaining regulatory approvals for our current drug candidates or any future drug candidates; - the number and characteristics of any additional drug candidates we develop or acquire; - the timing and amount of any milestone payments we are required to make pursuant to our license agreements; - the cost of manufacturing our current drug candidates or any future drug candidates and any products we successfully commercialize; - the cost of commercialization activities if our current drug candidates or any future drug candidates are approved for sale, including marketing, sales and distribution costs; - our ability to maintain existing, and establish new, strategic collaborations, licensing or other arrangements and the financial terms of any such agreements, including the timing and amount of any future milestone, royalty or other payments due under any such agreement; - any product liability or other lawsuits related to our products;

+- the costs associated with being a public company; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing our intellectual property portfolio; and - our ability to utilize our ATM Offering Programs and raise additional capital; - · whether or not we can maintain compliance with the continued listing requirements of Nasdaq; and - the timing, receipt and amount of sales of any future approved products, if any.